Testing quantum gravity with primordial gravitational waves: Primordial spectra

-Scalar perturbations are thermal fluctuations of the radiation filling the Universe.
+Scalar perturbations are thermal fluctuations of the radiation filling the Universe at the beginning of the Higgs phase.
 They are not induced by the quantum fluctuations of a scalar field as in inflation.
-In order to convert the power spectrum of primordial density perturbations to the spectrum of fluctuations in the CMB at large angular separations, we follow the standard treatment of the Sachs--Wolfe effect relating temperature deviations $\de T/T$ to the gravitational potential $\Phi$ at the last-scattering surface \cite{Sachs:1967er,White:1997vi}: \be \frac{\de T (\bm{x})}{T} = -\frac{1+3w}{3(1+w)} \, \Phi(\bm{x}) \, , \ee where $w$ is the constant barotropic index defining the equation of state $p = w \rho$ of the perfect fluid assumed to dominate, where $p$ is the pressure and $\rho$ is the energy density.
-For radiation, $w=1/3$ and the front coefficient in \Eqq{deltaT} is $-1/2$.
+In order to convert the power spectrum of primordial density perturbations to the spectrum of fluctuations in the CMB at large angular separations, we follow the standard treatment of the Sachs--Wolfe effect relating temperature deviations $\de T/T$ to the gravitational potential $\Phi$ at the last-scattering surface \cite{Sachs:1967er,White:1997vi}: \be \frac{\de T (\bm{x})}{T} = -\frac{1+3w}{3(1+w)} \, \Phi(\bm{x}) \,. \ee For radiation, $w=1/3$ and the front coefficient in \Eqq{deltaT} is $-1/2$.

 At the last-scattering surface, the theory \Eq{action} is well approximated by Einstein gravity.
 Therefore, the potential is related to density perturbations by the standard Poisson equation \be \N^2 \Phi(\bm{x}) = \frac{1}{2\Mpl^2} \de \rho(\bm{x}) \,. \ee Regarding the potential, at the last-scattering surface the leading contribution to $\Phi$ comes from the Einstein--Hilbert action because, at that time, the energy scale is much smaller than the Planck energy \cite{Antoniadis:1996dj}.
 Moreover, we remind the reader that the FLRW solutions of Einstein's equations are exact solutions also of the theory \Eq{action}.